-- Chronic illness starts with physical pain but the roller coaster of emotions that accompanies it (or any serious illness) is a journey all its own.
+- Chronic pain might start with physical symptoms, but the roller coaster of emotions and mental health challenges that accompanies it is a journey all its own.

 - Onset, diagnosis, and beyond are often wrought with frustration, fear, anxiety, and grief — with positive emotions like hope and relief sprinkled in.